 As a creator of apps, it's not every day that a new platform gets dropped into your lap by the most influential and powerful company in the world.
-Apple announced the new Apple TV and tvOS yesterday, along with the tvOS SDK.
-With the tvOS SDK, third-party developers can now design and develop apps for the Apple TV.
-I couldn't help but spend countless hours learning more about the platform.
-It's going to have a significant impact on Savvy Apps' current and future customers and the industry as whole.
+Apple has unleashed a new Apple TV and tvOS, along with the tvOS SDK.
+With the tvOS SDK, third-party developers can design and develop apps for the Apple TV.
+Savvy has spent countless hours with platform, so that you can more quickly get up to speed.

-I've taken the time to document some of my initial findings for those that want to get started with Apple TV and tvOS apps.
-My focus overall is on the product, user experience, and design side of tvOS.
-I expect my notes will not only be helpful for those focused in these areas but also for developers and others who are thinking about creating tvOS apps.
+We've taken the time to document our findings for those that want to get started with Apple TV and tvOS apps.
+Our focus overall is on the product, user experience, and design side of tvOS.
+These notes will not only be helpful for those focused in these areas but also for developers and others who are thinking about creating tvOS apps.

 Note: Many of the links below will require you to be signed in with your Apple Developer account.